Why Hello CSS doesn’t use CSS variables

 This might change in the future: when CSS variables gain broader adoption, or if I find a CSS processor that avoids the problems I outlined.

-1. I did use calc() in a few places, which is unsupported by 11%.
-But when calc() is unsupported some tables will be slightly less wide than intended.
+is unsupported some tables will be slightly less wide than intended.
 Not great, but the overal design is still in good working condition.
-Browsers that don’t support CSS variables will have the entire page render completely wrong.
+Browsers that don’t support CSS variables will have the entire page render completely wrong. ↩